The benefits of Tai Chi may include:

 It provides multiple health and physical benefits to a range of people from those with recovering health to those who are physically active already.

-The traditional tai chi forms include over 80 moves that take approximately 20 to 30 minutes to perform.
+Traditional Tai Chi forms include over 80 moves that take approximately 20 to 30 minutes to perform.
+(JI Hong Tai Chi and Qi Gong, Mississauga, ON)

-Tai Chi (say “tie chee”) and Qi Gong (say “chee goong” or “chee gong”) are traditional Chinese movement exercises.
+Tai Chi (pronounced “tie chee”) and Qi Gong (pronounced “chee goong” or “chee gong”) are traditional Chinese movement exercises.
 They are based on two ideas:

 Tai Chi is a series of movements done either very slowly or quickly to help move the body’s chi.
 People use tai chi as a way to combine meditation and movement and to improve and maintain health.